vectordotdev/vector-generate/README.md

 For example, the [Vector reference docs][vector_reference] contain over 150 pages that contain detailed configuration information for all of Vector's components.
-All of these pages have evolved over time, something that would not be possible through manual intervention.
+All of these pages have evolved over time, something that would not be easily possible otherwise.

 ### Example 2: Migrating the Vector website

 We've migrated the Vector website 3 times to ensure it delivers a good UX.
 For Vector, the docs play a critical role in achieving this and we are afforded this agility through documentation generation.
-Baking all of this data into markdown files would make it difficult, if not impossible, to migrate over time.
+Baking all of this data into markdown files would make it difficult and time consuming to do this.

 ## How?